Choosing a Headless CMS in 2026: A Straight-Talk Guide

 Directus specifically: Wrapping existing database, internal tools, exposing legacy data.

 Avoid for: Teams wanting zero maintenance, those lacking DevOps capacity, organizations that underestimate operational overhead of self-hosting.
 Depending on situation, licencing costs could be steep.
+For a deeper comparison of open-source options including Directus and Payload, see our open source CMS comparison for 2026.

 Extended Comparison Matrix